robcasloz/rise/README.md

-* ResourceGroups holds a list of all the resource groups which are defined
+* "ResourceGroups" holds a list of dictionaries, containing all the resource groups which are defined
+	* "Name" is a string of the llvm-corresponding name of the resource group.
+	* "Latency" is an integer representing the delay that the instruction generates in a dependency chain.
+	* "Resources" is a list of strings, representing what specific resources are used by an instruction.
+	* "ResourceCycles" is a list of integers where each integer represents for how many cycles a resource is kept by an instruction.
-* DefinedInstructions holds a list of all the instructions which are mapped to a resource-group
+* "DefinedInstructions" holds a list of all the instructions which are mapped to a resource-group
-* UndefinedInstructions holds a list of all the instruction which are NOT currently mapped to any resource-group
+* "UndefinedInstructions" holds a list of all the instruction which are NOT currently mapped to any resource-group

 ### Coverage